Konstantia Gourzi: Conducting

 Konstantia Gourzi has conducted many world premieres.
 She develops new program concepts, with the aim to give a new focus as well as to combine old and new.
 In this capacity, she has been artistic director of the Samos Young Artists Festival in Greece (2012).
-In addition to her own ensembles, she conducted and conducts orchestras such as the Frankfurt Radio Symphony Orchestra, SWR Sinfonieorchester Baden-Baden and Freiburg, Deutsche Radiophilharmonie Saarbrücken, Münchner Rundfunkorchester, Orchester Philharmonique de Strasbourg, Young Israel Philharmonic Orchestra, Patras Chamber Orchestra (Greece), State Opera and Orchestras of the Greek Radio Athens, Klangforum Wien, Israel Chamber Orchestra, Ensemble New Music Moscow, Chamber Orchestra of the Bavarian State Opera, and the Lucerne Academy Orchestra.
+In addition to her own ensembles, she conducted and conducts orchestras such as the Frankfurt Radio Symphony, SWR Sinfonieorchester Baden-Baden and Freiburg, Deutsche Radiophilharmonie Saarbrücken, Münchner Rundfunkorchester, Orchester Philharmonique de Strasbourg, Young Israel Philharmonic Orchestra, Patras Chamber Orchestra (Greece), State Opera and Orchestras of the Greek Radio Athens, Klangforum Wien, Israel Chamber Orchestra, Ensemble New Music Moscow, Chamber Orchestra of the Bavarian State Opera, and the Lucerne Academy Orchestra.

 Her work as a conductor and her compositions are documented in detail, through radio recordings, television broadcasts and live streams (Arte, ZDF, WDR, SR, RBB, SWR and BR).
 Her extensive discography includes recordings of her compositions and of her conducted works, for example published by ECM, NEOS, NAXOS, and SONY-Classical.